workshopdemos/zowe-python/Instructions.md

 Using libraries in Python, we can integrate with a variety of systems and applications with little code.

 ## What is Python
 Python is a versatile and powerful scripting language known for its simplicity and readability.
-Here's an organized summary of the key aspects:
+Here's a summary of the key aspects:

 **Scripting Nature**: Python is interpreted, meaning it executes code line by line without prior compilation, making it ideal for rapid development and experimentation.